peerlinks/peerlinks/protocol.md

 peers' ability to write new messages.
 The validity of the chain MUST be checked against the `content.timestamp` (see constraints on `content.timestamp` above.)

+NOTE: When issuing new link set `valid_from` a bit in the past to avoid issues with slightly out-of-sync time.
+2 minutes in the past should be safe to use.

 The `message.signature` MUST be generated using the private key that corresponds to the last public key in the chain, or the channel's private key if the chain